dimitra-maoutsa/dimitra-maoutsa.github.io/_pages/about.md

  - revealing **structural and functional properties** of brain circuits from their **responses to optogenetic stimulation** [[see more](https://dimitra-maoutsa.github.io/mentor/)].

-On **Summer 2024 (Jul. - Aug.
-2024)** I had the luck to attend the **Marine Biological Laboratory** training course **Methods in Computational Neuroscience** in Woods Hole.
-I worked there together with **Dr. Jeff Johnston and Prof. Stefano Fusi** on a project on studying how the dynamical landscape of recurrent neural networks was changing in continual learning settings for different input/output architectures and tasks, and together with the fellow student **Sarah Elnozahy and Prof. Sara Solla** on a mini-project based on the calcium imaging dataset of Sarah on identifying inter-areal interactions between mouse V1 and ACC over learning a predictive task.\
-You can see my presentation [here](https://dimitra-maoutsa.github.io/Methods_in_Comp_Neuro_2024_School-WoodsHole/).

 ( For more details see [mentoring](https://dimitra-maoutsa.github.io/mentor/) , [projects](https://dimitra-maoutsa.github.io/portfolio/) , and [publications](https://dimitra-maoutsa.github.io/publications/) )